 Filing and Serving a Motion

-Absent an exception, attorneys must file all documents using the Judiciary’s electronic filing system.
+Absent an exception, attorneys must file all documents using the Judiciary’s electronic filing system Odyssey File & Serve (OFS).

-If you are self-represented, you may file your motion using the Judiciary’s electronic filing system, by mailing it, by delivering it, or by emailing it to firstname.lastname@example.org.
+If you are self-represented, you may choose how to file your motion from the following methods: by using OFS (the Judiciary’s electronic filing system), by mailing it, by delivering it, or by emailing it as an attachment to firstname.lastname@example.org.

 Contents of a Motion

-In your motion you must include the case title, the docket number, and your name and contact information (see V.R.A.P.
+In your motion you must include the case title, the case number, and your name and contact information (see V.R.A.P.
 32(c) at Lexis Nexis).
 You should state in detail what you would like the court to do and the result you need (see V.R.A.P.
 27(a) at Lexis Nexis).
 For example, if you want more time to file your brief, file a motion stating the reason you need more time and how much extra time you want.
+You must sign and date your motion.

 Responding to a Motion